Research shows that running high is more fun

 Turns out cannabis consumption before a run can add around 31 seconds to each mile, but all participants went just as far with and without cannabis.
 Most participants shared that they felt fewer negative effects on the cannabis run.

 All the runners shared that overall, they felt more tranquil running while high.
 They had a better time while running and a heightened euphoric experience referred to as the runners’ high.

-Participants also noted that they left less pain when consuming cannabis before exercise.
+Participants also noted that they experienced less pain when consuming cannabis before exercise.
 However, the plant didn’t provide more energy.
 Everyone who took part in the study reported having to work just as hard during both runs.

 Cannabis could be useful for exercise